-Brown told OIG investigators he terminated the Complainant for """" "unprofessional behavior that was consistently exhibited towards my client" - PBGC.
-Brown said he terminated Complainant after being copied on an email dated October 23, 2014, from """" the pBGC COR, to project manager """ entitled, "Unacceptable Behavior."
-In the email, """ wrote in reference to the Complainant:
+Brown told OIG investigators he terminated the Complainant for "unprofessional behavior that was consistently exhibited towards my client" - PBGC.
+Brown said he terminated Complainant after being copied on an email dated October 23, 2014, from PBGC COR, to project manager entitled, "Unacceptable Behavior."
+In the email, wrote in reference to the Complainant:

-Please know that I did not appreciate the rudeness, aggressiveness or unprofessional behavior of one of your Supervisors in the meeting today. behavior did not portray a good image of professionalism required from any CyQuest employee.
-I was trying to help the contract perform better based on the feedback from some TPDs [Trade Processing Divisions] on processing
+Please know that I did not appreciate the rudeness, aggressiveness or unprofessional behavior of one of your Supervisors in the meeting today.